As many as 1.8m households could be missing out on as much as £3,000 a year by failing to claim Pension Credit, according to government figures.

 For example, if you get the Guarantee Credit part of Pension Credit, you may also get your Council Tax paid in full.

 If you pay rent to live in your property, you may be eligible to get your rent paid by Housing Benefit, or you may qualify for help with mortgage interest and service charges if you own your home.

 If you’re aged 75 or over and receive Pension Credit, you’ll also qualify for a free TV licence.
-Previously all over-75s were eligible for a free licence, but from 1 August 2020, they will only be available to households receiving Pension Credit.
-Those who aren’t claiming Pension Credit will have to pay £157.50 a year for their TV licence.
+Previously all over-75s were eligible for a free licence, but since August 2020, they’ve only been available to households receiving Pension Credit.
+Those who aren’t claiming Pension Credit will have to pay £159 a year for their TV licence.
 You can find out more about the TV licensing changes for those over 75 here.

 There are several charities and organisations which can advise you which benefits you might be entitled to and can help you submit a claim.

 These include Turn2us, which can assess your eligibility for benefits through its Turn2us benefits calculator or by phone on 0808 802 2000.
 The site Entitledto.co.uk also has a free benefits calculator which you can use to see what you qualify for.